 What Mill Plain Road and other streets could look like with protected bike lanes.

-Bicycle improvements on Mill Plain Road and other streets could repurpose the existing roadway for enhancing bicycle travel and creating protected bike lanes.
+Pedestrian and bicycle improvements on Mill Plain Road and other streets could repurpose the existing roadway for enhancing non-motorized travel by creating protected bike lanes, side paths, and / or separated facilities.